Jesús Ángel Rojo Pinilla

-Jesús Ángel Rojo Pinilla (born February 4, 1974, in Madrid, Spain) is a Spanish entrepreneur, lawyer, historian, political analyst, writer and journalist.
+Jesús Ángel Rojo Pinilla (born February 4, 1974, in Madrid, Spain) is a Spanish entrepreneur, lawyer, historian, illustrator, political analyst, writer and journalist.

 Biography

 In 1999 founded the newspaper The District, which later became the leading newspaper of Madrid local information.
 His long business career and vocation for journalism drove him to create and lead the Communication Group The District, and an audio-visual company.

-Pinilla is the director of the radio program "Madrid al Rojo", and candidate for general director of radio TV Madrid (TELEMADRID).
+Pinilla is the director of the radio program "Madrid al Rojo", and candidate for general director of radio TV Madrid (Telemadrid).

 His passion for history led him to travel across America and Europe, writing and publishing books on local history.
 Pinilla is a regular speaker on political and historical issues, and is also a regular contributor to several media communications as an analyst of current policy.